Djokovic reaches ATP Finals semis, Nadal showdown still on

 Djokovic will finish second in the Tokyo Group, named after the first edition of the season-ending tournament 50 years ago, and with Spanish world number two Rafa Nadal finishing second in the London Group, they have avoided a semi-final clash.

-Defeat by Daniil Medvedev had left the five-time champion needing to beat Germany’s Zverev to avoid a group stage exit and he obliged with a relatively comfortable win.
+Not that a 57th career meeting is a formality, far from it.

-The 33-year-old Serb will face U.S. Open champion Dominic Thiem in Saturday’s semi-final, when Nadal plays Medvedev.
+The 33-year-old Serb will face U.S. Open champion Dominic Thiem in Saturday’s first semi-final while Nadal plays Medvedev, the most impressive player here this week.

-Sunday’s final will end the tournament’s 12-year stay in London before it re-locates to Turin.
+Sunday’s final will end the tournament’s memorable 12-year stay in London before it re-locates to Turin.

+Djokovic was pummelled 6-3 6-3 by an inspired Medvedev on Wednesday, but was much sharper against Zverev, another one of the younger generation trying to barge the old guard off stage.

+“In contrast to the match against Daniil I found the right shots at the right time,” he said.
+“I have tremendous respect for Sascha, a great player and not easy to return 140mph first serves.
+It was anybody’s game for most of the match.”

 Djokovic was soundly beaten by Zverev in the 2018 final, a match played out in an electrifying atmosphere in front of 18,000 fans.
 This time the arena was empty because of the COVID-19 lockdown, a surreal backdrop for a match with so much riding on it for both men.